Theodore Hook: Later life and death

-Work had already begun to tell on his health when Hook returned to his old habits and a prolonged attempt to combine industry and dissipation resulted in the confession that he was done up in purse, in mind and in body, too, at last.
-He died at home in Fulham on 24 August 1841.
+Hook died at home in Fulham on 24 August 1841 aged 52.
 His estate was seized by the Treasury.
 He never married but lived with Mary Anne Doughty; they had six children.

 Hook is remembered as one of the most brilliant figures of Georgian times.
 He inspired the characters of Lucian Gay in Benjamin Disraeli's novel Coningsby and Mr Wagg in Thackeray's Vanity Fair.
 His style was parodied by the Smith brothers in Rejected Addresses (1812).
-Coleridge praised him as being "as true a genius as Dante".
+Samuel Taylor Coleridge praised him as being "as true a genius as Dante".